Wisconsin divorce lawyers provide answers to frequently asked questions about divorce in Wisconsin and Wisconsin divorce laws.

 Additionally, only one of the parties must meet the requirements.
 The Soldiers’ and Sailors’ Civil Relief Act provides additional protections to make sure that you have notice and the opportunity to respond.

-What forms do I need to file for a divorce in Wisconsin?
+How do you file for divorce in Wisconsin?

 A divorce commences with filing a petition requesting the divorce.
 Unless both parties sign the petition, a summons is also needed to notify the other party of the lawsuit.
 The social security numbers of the parties and any children are filed in a confidential addendum.